The Role Guilt And Shame Can Play In Boundary-Setting In Relationships

 What are boundaries?

-Boundaries are limitations you place on your connections with others to protect yourself and your well-being.
+Boundaries are limitations you place on your connections with others to defend yourself and your well-being.
 You can think of them as requests that you make of other people that describe what you are and are not comfortable with and how you’d like to be treated.

 Research suggests that most people begin developing boundaries as children, within their family dynamics.
 That said, it usually involves self-awareness, confidence, communication skills, patience, and time to learn how to set and enforce boundaries that are healthy, whether this is done throughout childhood with parental guidance or later on in adulthood.